ghelleks/pinboard-atjine/README.md

 ## Features ##

-* uses the body, rather than excerpts, for Status posts
+* uses the body, rather than excerpts, for posts in the grid
+* clicking the thumbnail in a grid goes to the post, not the image
+* fixed bug in slider: the first slide's title was hidden until the second iteration of the loop.
+It's now shown.

 ## Installation ##